Not accepting new clients. Reach out to email@example.com about other available therapists.

 My warm, engaging and energetic personality, authentic and insightful questioning, and reflective listening provide a conducive environment for introspective conversation, mutual listening and resolution.

 A graduate of The Chicago School of Professional Psychology's Master of Arts in Clinical Mental Health Counseling.
-I'm credentialed by the Maryland Board of Professional Counselors and Therapists as a Licensed Clinical Professional Counselor (LCPC) and the The Board of Professional Counseling of Washington, DC as a Licensed Professional Counselor (LPC) to apply counseling principles and methods in the diagnosis, prevention, treatment, and management of psychological, emotional and mental disorders and patterns that cause distress and adversely affect functioning..
+I'm credentialed by the Maryland Board of Professional Counselors and Therapists as a Licensed Clinical Professional Counselor (LCPC) and the The Board of Professional Counseling of Washington, DC as a Licensed Professional Counselor (LPC).